w3security/cli/README.md

 ### Standalone executables

-Use [GitHub Releases](https://github.com/w3security/w3security/releases) to download a standalone executable of Snyk CLI for your platform.
+Use [GitHub Releases](https://github.com/w3security/w3security/releases) to download a standalone executable of w3security CLI for your platform.

 We also provide these standalone executables on our official CDN.
 See [the `release.json` file](https://static.w3security.io/cli/latest/release.json) for the download links: